Did Hope Hicks Tell Donald Trump Of WikiLeaks Contact? Aide Was On Email Chain About Russian-Linked Site

-Hope Hicks, the longtime aide who is so close to Donald Trump that she is known in Washington as “The Trump Whisperer” was on an internal campaign email chain from September 20 of last year revealing that Wikileaks had made contact with the Trump campaign — two months after the document-dumping site had published a trove of hacked emails stolen from Democratic National Committee servers by Russian agents.
+Hope Hicks, the longtime aide who is so close to Donald Trump that she is known in Washington as “The Trump Whisperer,” was on an internal campaign email chain from September 20 of last year revealing that Wikileaks had made contact with the Trump campaign — two months after the document-dumping site had published a trove of hacked emails stolen from Democratic National Committee servers by Russian agents.

 With Hicks, named White House communications director by Trump despite a total lack of political experience, considered a direct conduit of information for Trump, the newly revealed email chain raises the possibility that Trump knew of Wikileaks’ attempt to cooperate with his campaign even as the FBI was investigating Russian connections to the site — which has since been labeled a “hostile intelligence service” by Trump-appointed CIA Director Mike Pompeo.